Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Select a location that will receive indirect bright sunlight.

 - Loosen the root system slightly to encourage root implantation to the new site.
-Cover the bulb with soil and a thing layer mulch to keep moisture levels high.
+Cover the bulb with soil and a thin layer mulch to keep moisture levels high.

 - Remove any dead or dying blooms.